A Guide To Category 1 Malaysian Employment Passes

 Whenever such changes are disclosed, we often get a surge of requests as the deadline nears, so those applying based on current policy should not delay!

-With the longest validity period of all, a Category 1 Employment Pass (EP) caters to employers hiring expatriates for key senior roles, including company directors and shareholders.
+With the longest validity period of all, a Category 1 Employment Pass (EP) caters to employers hiring expatriates for key senior roles, including foreign company directors and shareholders.

 incompetent cartoon leader as a humorous reference to position requiring category 1 employment pass